GolfFlorida.com

 Because an hour or so after you leave Miami headed south on A1A, the United States of America turns into a long, skinny strip of fossilized coral a wahoo could leap across.

-There's a party every few mile markers, which is how you tell where you are in the Keys, and you can find a Margarita almost any time you please.
+There's a party every few mile markers, which is how you tell where you are in the Keys, and you can drink a margarita almost any time you please.

 There are golf courses, but they are few and far between and they are mostly scrunched in amidst mangrove swamps, palm trees and the Atlantic Ocean on one side and Gulf of Mexico on the other.